abeyg/coursera-data-science-data-cleaning/CodeBook.md

 1. Subject: ID of the subject from the study.
 2. Activity: the string activity name, which is one of the following 6 activity names.
              WALKING
              WALKING UPSTAIRS
              WALKING DOWNSTAIRS
              SITTING
              STANDING
              LAYING

 Varibales 3 to 81 are the average of the corresponding feature selection variables from the source data set (selected from the mean and standard deviation) for each subject and activity combination.
-The detailed description of these variables are avaialble in the README.txt, features.txt and features_info.txt files of the original dataset.
+More description of these variables are avaialble in the README.txt, features.txt and features_info.txt files of the original dataset.
+Not repeating them here.
 Please refer to the above documents for their detailed description.

 3. tBodyAcc-mean()-X: